nasa/astrobee/localization/sparse_mapping/import_map.md

 .nvm file before being replaced with the distorted ones.

-It is very important to note that the interest point matches will not be correct.
+It is very important to note that the interest point matches will not be correct, as they are left undistorted.
 Only the image names, robot camera parameters, and camera poses will be accurate.
 So, this map should be rebuilt right away.

 # Rebuilding an imported map